-A few blocks from here is Ráday Street, the center of the city's nightlife in the early aughts.
-Although it's still lined with bars and restaurants, it's usually those tourists who come to Ráday who either haven't done their research or are using a dated Lonely Planet guide.
-There do exist, however, a few gems.
-Jedermann is an all-day café and jazz bistro with a diverse crowd and magnetic charm.
-Costes, on the other end of the street, was Budapest's first Michelin-starred restaurant, currently aiming for a second star.
+A few blocks from here is Ráday Street, which used to be the center of the city's nightlife in the early aughts.
+Although it's still lined with bars and restaurants, only a few of them are worth a visit, for example Jedermann, an atmospheric all-day café and jazz bistro with a diverse crowd and magnetic charm.
+No matter the time of day, stop by here for a coffee or drink.
+All the way on the other end of Ráday is Costes, Budapest's first Michelin-starred restaurant, on-track to its second star.

-District 9 beyond the Grand Boulevard looks different from equivalent parts of other districts thanks to an ambitious urban planning project completed in the early 1990s.
-New buildings with modern amenities replaced the dark, often crumbling pre-war homes, and car-heavy side streets gave way to slower traffic and green spaces.
-The area in and around Ferenc Square is becoming the heart of this neighborhood; all it needs is a few more options for food and drinks.
-If you decide to explore Ferencváros thoroughly, keep Hanoi Xua in mind, one of the better Vietnamese restaurants in Budapest on the edge of the neighborhood.
+From Jedermann, walk out to the Grand Boulevard and dart across to Tompa Street.
+This part of Ferencváros, beyond the Grand Boulevard, looks different from comparable parts of other districts thanks to an ambitious urban planning project in the early 1990s, when new buildings with modern amenities replaced the dark, crumbling pre-war houses, and car-heavy side streets gave way to slower traffic and green spaces.
+The area around Ferenc Square is becoming the heart of this up-and-coming residential neighborhood, spawning new restaurants and bars.